Fansub: Process

 The practice of making fansubs is called fansubbing and is done by a fansubber.
 Fansubbers typically form groups to divide the work.
 The first distribution media of fansubbed material was VHS and Betamax tapes.

 Early fansubs were produced using analog video editing equipment.
-First, a copy of the original source material or raw was obtained, most commonly from a commercial laserdisc.
-VHS tapes or even a homemade recording could be used as well but would produce a lower quality finished product.
-The dialogue was then translated into a script that was then timed to match the dialogue and typeset for appearance.
-The two most popular programs used in the process were JACOsub for the Amiga and Substation Alpha for Microsoft Windows.
+They would copy the anime (often from laserdiscs) onto VHS, translate the dialogue, and painstakingly time and format the subtitles for the video.
+Popular tools for this included JACOsub (Amiga) and Substation Alpha (Windows).
 The next step was to produce one or more masters, a high-quality copy of the finished fansub from which many distribution copies could be made.
 The fansubber would playback the raw video through a computer equipped with a genlock in order to generate the subtitles and then overlay them on the raw signal.
 The hardware most often used was an Amiga computer, as most professional genlocks were prohibitively expensive.
 The final output of the arrangement was then recorded.
 The master was most often recorded onto S-VHS tape in an attempt to maximize quality, though some fansubbers used the less expensive VHS or Beta.
 Once it was completed, the master copy was sent to a distributor.